frePPLe/frepple-data-admin/README.md

 # frePPLe data admin

+:warning: **This repository is no longer maintained.**

+:warning: The frepple project continues using, developing and maintaining the framework.
+However splitting the data maintenance functionality as a separate project didn't spark the interest and collaboration we had hoped for.
+Too bad, but let's move on...

 A django-based framework for rapid development of data management applications.

 Spreadsheet are omnipresent in any company.
 When the process grows beyond the limits